 Although conditions like depression, panic disorder, and anxiety disorders are associated with imbalances in neurotransmitters like serotonin, norepinephrine, and dopamine, SSRIs, SNRIs, or NDRIs can enhance the function of these neurotransmitters and offer relief to those suffering from these sometimes debilitating conditions.
 Therapy, however, can also help people work through depression in ways that prescription medication may be unable to and the treatments are frequently used in tandem.
 Therapy can also equip you with the necessary skills to cope and manage your depression.

 While you work with your doctor to assess what kind of antidepressant will work best, online therapy is a good option to consider in order to get the help and support you need.
-If you’re looking for a provider to discuss medication, consider Talkspace Psychiatry — the prescriptions you need, when you need them from a licensed prescriber — all from the comfort of your home.
+If you’re looking for a provider to discuss medication, consider Talkspace online psychiatry services — the prescriptions you need, when you need them from a licensed prescriber — all from the comfort of your home.